Nassau Inter-County Express: Privatization and NICE

 In 2013, the NICE bus system obtained a "windfall" from increased New York State aid of $5 million and $3 million from a fare increase for MetroCard bus riders.
 In March 2014, the NICE bus system faced another $3.3 million budget deficit.
 At that time, the bus system expected an additional $1.2 million in state aid.
 On October 31, 2014, the Nassau County Legislature adopted a 2015 budget that would increase Nassau County's contribution to NICE bus from $2.6 million to $4.6 million in 2015 and promised not to raise fares outside of MetroCard fare increases.
 This new $4.6 million contribution was hailed as a victory for Nassau County bus riders, although it still left NICE bus with a $6 million operating deficit.
 However, on December 11, 2014, Nassau County executive Ed Mangano proposed cutting $4 million from Nassau County's NICE bus contribution, in addition to cuts to numerous other Nassau County services, to replace the $30 million that would be lost after the shutdown of Nassau County's controversial school speed zone cameras.

 On January 17, 2016, NICE eliminated fifteen routes due to a budget deficit and low ridership and restructured three other routes.
 On June 27, 2016, NICE restored service on two routes (n80/81) and restored two others (n14, n17) as shuttles.
 On September 6, 2016, NICE restored service on one route (n51) and restored three others (original n2, n62, n73) as shuttles.
 In December 2016, NICE announced a $12 million budget shortfall for FY2017 and warned of additional service cuts.
 These cuts were proposed to the Transit Advisory Committee, but failed to pass.
 A more severe set of cuts was passed in February, eliminating ten routes and reducing service on four routes.
 Many of these routes were the ones restored in 2016.
 Additional last-minute state funding allowed service on three routes to be saved.
 The cuts took effect on April 9, 2017.

 In July 2018, a multi-year plan to restructure and improve service on the system was released for public comment.
 Improvements included a more developed frequency network, the restoration of former services, and new express bus service to Manhattan.

+NICE services were affected by the COVID-19 pandemic beginning in early 2020.
+Fare collection was temporarily suspended from March to June, with passengers required to board through the back door of buses.
+Services were temporarily reduced from April to June due, and bus capacity was limited to approximately 25 passengers.
+NICE began providing real-time crowding information through mobile apps in the fall of 2020, helping passengers avoid crowded buses.

+A microtransit service branded as NICE Mini was introduced in 2022.
+As of 2025, NICE Mini service is available in the South Shore region, serving a corridor from Lynbrook to Merrick.